VladSaiocUber/stamets/README.md

 Currently supports gathering metrics for:
 * Package loading:
-    - R `Load` in `golang.org/x/tools/go/packages`
+    - Replace all calls to `Load` in `golang.org/x/tools/go/packages`
 * SSA construction:
     - Replace all calls to `AllPackages`  in `golang.org/x/tools/go/ssautil` with `stamets.AllPackages`
 * Standard Points-To Analysis (PTA).
     - Replace all calls to `Analyze` in `golang.org/x/tools/go/pointer` with `stamets.Analyze`
 * Call graph metrics:
-    - Call `GetCallGraphMetrics` by providing a `*callgraph.Graph` value e.g., produced by PTA
+    - Provide `GetCallGraphMetrics` with a `*callgraph.Graph` value e.g., as produced by PTA

 For wrappers around existing functions, the result is a metrics aggregator in the form of an appropriately typed `Metrics` structure.
 To extract the underlying result (and potential error), use the `Unpack` method.

-## Infoermation about metrics
+## Collected metrics

 Gathered metrics include the following:
 * Execution time
-* **PTA**
-    - Additional metrics are gathered for the sizes of points-to sets of the queries included in the PTA results.
+* **PTA**:  Additional metrics are gathered for the sizes of points-to sets of the queries included in the PTA results.
 These include: P50, P90, P99, Maximum size, Predominant points-to set size (mode)
 * **Call graphs**
     - **Number of functions**
     - **Out-degree metrics**: P50, P90, P99, Maximum, Predominant out-degree (mode)